 Choose your learning provider and get started.

 We hosted an info session for interested employees on October 26, 2023 at 4 pm CET.
 If you were not able to join, you can watch the recording of the session here: https://youtu.be/iZR-hQXobFI.

 What is the new Scholarship Initiative?

-In continuation of the success story of 3 rounds 'Udacity Tech Scholarship', the Bertelsmann Scholarship Initiative will carry on with more than 50,000 chances for learners all over the world.
 Over a three-year period, Bertelsmann is once again investing significantly in funding tech scholarships to build some of the most in-demand tech skills of our time.
-This time,the initiative is divided into 2 parallel programs:
+In 2023, we are offering the second round out of three and the initiative is once again divided into two parallel programs:

 What is the Bertelsmann Employee Scholarship Program?

-We encourage all learners to involve their manager and/or HR in their choice of content in order to make their upskilling commitment visible and explore suitalbe development steps to accompanytheir learning journey.
-Once accepted into the program, employees can start working towards their certificate without any further funneling process, besides the Udacity Nanodegree activation deadline.How many seats are available?
+We encourage all learners to involve their manager and/or HR in their choice of content in order to make their upskilling commitment visible and explore suitable development steps to accompany their learning journey.
+Once accepted into the program, employees can start working towards their certificate without any further funneling process besides the activation deadlines.

 How many seats are available?

 Each year, half of the Udacity and Coursera seats will be filled by nomination through divisional HR and half will be granted to employees showing their initiative and indicating their preference by completing a simple application form.
 Harvard Online is a nomination only program, it is not possible to apply for learning with Harvard Online.